Calculating composite-particle spectra in Hamiltonian formalism and demonstration in 2-flavor QED$_{1+1\text{d}}$: Simulation results

 At $\theta=0$, the boundary condition turns out to be completely invariant under the isospin rotation, and thus the boundary state $\ket{\mathrm{Bdry}}$ does not produce one pion states.
 Therefore, let us here focus on the iso-singlet particles, $\sigma$ and $\eta$, and we will come back to pions later.

 First, we discuss the eta meson as it turns out to be the simplest one.
-Since the $G$ parity is not spontaneously broken, we must have $\langle \eta\rangle=0$ in the thermodynamic limit.
-However, the staggered fermion realizes the $G$ parity (or charge conjugation) as the one-unit lattice translation, and thus the open boundary condition violates the $G$ parity.
+Since the $G$-parity is not spontaneously broken, we must have $\langle \eta\rangle=0$ in the thermodynamic limit.
+However, the staggered fermion realizes the $G$-parity (or charge conjugation) as the one-unit lattice translation, and thus the open boundary condition violates the $G$-parity.
 Therefore, the boundary state can be a source of the eta meson, and we evaluate the one-point function $\Braket{\eta(x)}$ of the eta meson operator (\ref{eq:eta_op}) in the range $0<x\le L/2$.
 The result is shown in Fig.~\ref{fig:1pt_eta}.
 The cutoff parameter is changed from $\varepsilon=10^{-10}$ to $10^{-16}$.
 The one-point function decays exponentially with $x$ as expected.
 Thus, we fit the data points of $\ln|\Braket{\eta(x)}|$ by $-M_{\eta}x+C$ in the fitting range $7\leq x\leq13$, and the result is

 with $C=-1.096(1)$ for the smallest cutoff $\varepsilon=10^{-16}$.
+The errors of these values come from the fitting error.
 The corresponding fitting curve is shown in Fig.~\ref{fig:1pt_eta} with the purple line.
 In this case, we also find that the results for the other values of $\varepsilon$ are consistent within the fitting error.
 Thus, the cutoff dependence does not appear unlike the case of the correlation functions, and we suspect that this is because MPS can efficiently express purely exponential decay.

 Next, we evaluate the one-point function $\Braket{\sigma(x)}$ of the sigma meson (\ref{eq:sigma_op}) for $0<x\le L/2$.
 We note that $\sigma$ has the same quantum number with the vacuum, and then $\Braket{\sigma(x)}$ is nonzero also in the bulk.
 It behaves as $e^{-Mx+C}+A$ with a constant shift of $A$, so we subtract the value $\Braket{\sigma(L/2)}$ at the center $x=L/2$ of the lattice from $\Braket{\sigma(x)}$ to remove the constant.
 The result is shown in Fig.~\ref{fig:1pt_sigma}, which indicates the exponential decay as expected.
 We fit the data points of $\ln|\Braket{\sigma(x)-\sigma(L/2)}|$ by $-M_{\sigma}x+C$ in the range $7\leq x\leq 13$, and the best-fit parameter is